cobwebos/docs/articles/azure-stack/azure-stack-powershell-configure-admin.md

 ## <a name="configure-the-operator-environment-and-sign-in-to-azure-stack"></a>Configure the operator environment and sign in to Azure Stack

-Based on the type of deployment (Azure AD or AD FS), run one of the following script to configure the Azure Stack operator environment with PowerShell:
+Based on the type of deployment (Azure AD or AD FS), run one of the following script to configure the Azure Stack operator environment with PowerShell (Make sure to replace the AAD tenantName, GraphAudience endpoint and ArmEndpoint values as per your environment configuration):

 ### <a name="azure-active-directory-aad-based-deployments"></a>Azure Active Directory (AAD) based deployments